 Cyclopharm is currently seeking to register UltraluteTM, in Europe, as a medical device to support better acceptance of this new first in class technology.
-Changes in the European Union (EU) have required regulators to reassess and recertify all existing medical devices against more onerous Medical Device Regulations, and the scale of this task has slowed the introduction of new products into the EU region.
-Consequently, the Company does not anticipate UltraluteTM receiving registration in Europe in 2022 but remains confident of its ultimate revenue potential.
-Further details are set out on page 14 of the Managing Director's Review.
+Changes to Medical Device Regulations in the European Union (EU) required recertification of existing medical devices against more onerous standards.
+This process has dramatically slowed the introduction of new products into the EU with the result that the registration of UltraluteTM in Europe was not completed in 2022, and consequently there were no revenues from the sale of UltraluteTM.

+Cyclopharm is engaging regulatory partners in Europe to progress this initiative.
+Further details are set out on page 17 of the Managing Director's Review.